vssrcj/hnefatafl-game/README.md

   * *An exception will be thrown if you're not the player of the game, if it's not the players's turn, or if the game is over*

 * **player_games** *GET*
-  * Gets all of the current player's games
+  * Gets all of the current player's active games
   * Returns:
     * ```games``` = A list of entries that consist of:
       * ```key```